Skip to content

 Flowers102 87.2 85.5 93.5 +6.3

-Improvements are especially pronounced on Stanford Cars and Flowers102 (+3.1% and +6.3%, respectively).
+Gains are particularly significant on Stanford Cars (+3.1%) and Flowers102 (+6.3%).

-Loss Configuration CIFAR-10 Stanford Cars Flowers102
+Loss Config CIFAR-10 Stanford Cars Flowers102

-\(\mathcal{L}_{\text{CLIP}}\) (inter-modal only) 98.3 87.0 89.7
+\(\mathcal{L}_{\text{CLIP}}\) (Inter-modal only) 98.3 87.0 89.7

-\(\mathcal{L}_{\text{con}}\) (intra-modal only) 98.4 87.9 91.8
+\(\mathcal{L}_{\text{con}}\) (Intra-modal only) 98.4 87.9 91.8

-\(\mathcal{L}_{\text{SSR}^2}\) (intra-modal only) 98.5 89.2 93.5
+\(\mathcal{L}_{\text{SSR}^2}\) (Intra-modal only) 98.5 89.2 93.5

 \(\mathcal{L}_{\text{CLIP}} + \mathcal{L}_{\text{SSR}^2}\) 98.3 88.1 92.9